Willem Dafoe

 Director: Oliver Stone

-MGM Blu-ray is better than Shout Factory 4K Blu-ray due to poor encode and heavy DNR
+MGM Blu-ray, better than 2022 Shout!
+Factory 4K Blu-ray due to poor encode and heavy DNR (review)

 Director: Oliver Stone

-MGM Blu-ray is better than Shout Factory 4K Blu-ray due to poor encode and heavy DNR
+MGM Blu-ray, better than 2022 Shout!
+Factory 4K Blu-ray due to poor encode and heavy DNR (review)

 Director: Alan Parker